-If you’re a parent, then you’re probably uttered the words “sit still!”
+If you’re a parent, then you’re probably uttered (okay, shouted) the words, “Sit still!”

 But how often do you take your own advice?

 I get it.
-Stillness is really difficult for me too.
-(Really, really difficult.)
+Really, I do.
+Stillness is difficult for me too.

-Even now, as I reflect on my own experience with stillness, I realize that I’m never completely still.
-I’m oscillating between tasks–sitting in moments of stillness.
-It’s going to take practice.
+Even now, as I reflect on this new experience with stillness, I realize that I’m never completely still.
+I’m oscillating between thoughts, mental tasks – with a few moments of stillness here and there.

 What does stillness look like for you?